 Expand the hiring pool to senior workers

 With increasing lifespans, more people plan to continue working later into their careers or find “second chapters” after retiring.
-According to a study published in the American Economic Journal, 60% of nonworking Americans in their late 60s or 70s said they’d be willing to return to work if they had flexible schedules—and about a fifth of those would take a more than 20% cut in hourly wages to do so.30 Deconstructing jobs into distinct competency-based roles could offer older workers the flexibility they need to keep working and enable organisations to benefit from their knowledge and experience.
+According to a study published in the American Economic Journal, 60% of nonworking Americans in their late 60s or 70s said they’d be willing to return to work if they had flexible schedules—and about a fifth of those would take a more than 20% cut in hourly wages to do so.30 Deconstructing jobs into distinct competency-based roles could offer older workers the flexibility they need to keep working and enable organizations to benefit from their knowledge and experience.
 Older workers also seek meaningful and fulfilling work, which could inspire some to turn to government roles after a career in the private sector.
 In February 2022, the share of retired workers returning to the workforce rose to 3% of total retirees, the highest level since early March 2020.31

 Create a culture of respect, inclusion, and belonging

-Empathy and inclusive behaviours on the part of leaders and managers can help foster an inclusive and welcoming work environment.
+Empathy and inclusive behaviors on the part of leaders and managers can help foster an inclusive and welcoming work environment.
 The pandemic has exacerbated stress and burnout among workers and showcased the importance of having empathetic leaders and a work culture that makes workers feel respected and heard.
 Even small steps to advance diversity and inclusion, such as adding personal pronouns to an email signature, can signal commitment toward inclusion.
 The United States Department of Veterans Affairs (VA) recently offered its workers and contractors the option to include personal pronouns in their email signature and their VA display name.
 Over 6,700 employees used this feature within weeks of its release.32

 Pay matters—and compensation is undoubtedly one of the most important factors behind workers’ employment choices and decisions to switch jobs.
 Nationally, pay increases for state and local government employees haven’t kept pace with those of private workers.
 In fact, a recent Pew analysis showed that government wage growth lags the private sector by the largest margin on record.33 This needs to be addressed.

 Some agencies are doing it in innovative ways.
 For example, a new personnel system—the cyber talent management system (CTMS)—launched by the US Department of Homeland Security in November 2021 equipped the department with new tools to recruit and reward cybersecurity professionals.
-These include more competitive pay, tying pay increases to mission impact instead of tenure, recognition payments and extra time off for working under exceptional circumstances.
+These include more competitive pay, tying pay increases to mission impact instead of tenure, recognition payments, and extra time off for working under exceptional circumstances.
 Unlike the General Schedule, CTMS doesn’t feature automatic pay increases.34

 Empower workers to pursue diverse projects

 While many workers might not quit their job to start a business, they seek opportunities to be more entrepreneurial at work.
-Government can invest in resources such as internal talent marketplaces—forums where employees can look for rotations, projects, or new roles within the organisation—to provide a mechanism for employees to engage in projects they are passionate about or gain experience in different roles.
+Government can invest in resources such as internal talent marketplaces—forums where employees can look for rotations, projects, or new roles within the organization—to provide a mechanism for employees to engage in projects they are passionate about or gain experience in different roles.
 NASA’s Talent Marketplace and the Canadian government’s Free Agent model are two examples of such arrangements.35

 Many current public sector workers value stability, and employers should continue to offer that.
 But at the same time, overindexing on stability without corresponding actions to improve dynamism and novelty in the workplace or creating shorter-term career paths/opportunities could deter younger workers.